Beaverton Academy of Science and Engineering

-The Beaverton Health & Science School was a public school in the U.S. state of Oregon.
-Part of the Beaverton School District (BSD), the school offered grades 6 through 12.
-Opened in 2007, the school was housed in the Capital Center at 185th Avenue and Walker Road in Hillsboro.
-Since the beginning of 2016, the school has been directly adjacent to another BSD option school, the School of Science & Technology, with the relocation of that school to the Capital Center at the end of 2015.
+The Beaverton Academy of Science and Engineering (BASE) is a public school in the U.S. state of Oregon.
+Part of the Beaverton School District (BSD), the school offers grades 6 through 12.
+Opened in 2007, the school was housed in the Capital Center at NE 185th Avenue and Walker Road in Hillsboro, then named the Health and Science School (HS2).
+From 2016 to 2021, the school is directly adjacent to another BSD option school, the School of Science & Technology (SST), with the relocation of that school to the Capital Center at the end of 2015.

-The school hosts a HOSA- Future Health Professionals chapter.
-For the 2020-2021 school year and onward, this school and the neighboring school, the School of Science and Technology have merged to become the Beaverton Academy of Science and Engineering.
+The school hosts a HOSA-Future Health Professionals chapter.
+For the 2020–2021 school year and onward, this school and the neighboring school, the School of Science and Technology have merged to become the Beaverton Academy of Science and Engineering.

 History

+Start

-The school district started the school in September 2007 with 120 students in ninth grade as an option program, intending to add students each year until it included grades six through twelve.
+The school opened in September 2007 with 120 students in ninth grade as an option program, intending to add students each year until it included grades six through twelve.
 In January 2008, the district purchased the Capital Center from Portland Community College and the Oregon University System for $15 million to serve as the home for the Health & Science School.
 Plans called for an additional $6 million to be spent remodeling the center for use by the school.
 The Capital Center was previously a campus of Tektronix that was sold in 1995 to a consortium of local public education entities with plans that included using part of it for a regional high school.

+2008–2011

 In 2008, the school was one of six district schools that failed to provide enough class time to meet a state mandate.

-Three students were arrested on accusations of arson for a fire in a bathroom at the school in April 2011.

 Also in 2011, the school was rated as needing improvement by the state after it failed to hold some state mandated tests.

+2011 arson

+On April 26, 2011, Beaverton Academy of Science and Engineering (then Health & Science School) suffered a fire in the student girls' bathroom.
+According to the Oregonian, the fire was an arson and was started by 2 14-year-old girls and 1 15-year-old girl, who started the fire with a paper towel and a match in the bathroom's trash can, reportedly to get out of class.
+These students were later arrested after they admitted to starting the fire, but were later released but referred to the Washington County Juvenile Department.
+The fire cost $22,000 in damage, and all three perpetrators were expelled.

+2012–2013

 The school was identified as one of several schools that would take students with the closure of Terra Nova High School in 2012.

 Female students participated in the Hermanas Conference sponsored by Intel Corporation in February 2013.